 Captain Stephanie Duhon

 Captain Stephanie Duhon is a Hanson Memorial High School alum who began her career in law enforcement in 1996 following graduation.
 Duhon’s first assignments included dispatching, switchboard operator, and records clerk.
 She attained her Associate of Science degree in Criminal Justice from Nicholls State University in 2003.
 Two years later, Duhon accepted a position with US Customs where she served as a Customs and Border Protection Officer until returning to work for the St. Mary Parish Sheriff’s Office in 2007.
 Duhon then became a Detective in the Juvenile Division and was later promoted to Detective Lieutenant.
-In 2015, she received the promotion to Captain and now serves as the Accreditation Manager for the St. Mary Parish Sheriff’s Office.
+In 2015, she received the promotion to Captain and now serves as Victim Services Coordinator for the St. Mary Parish Sheriff’s Office.

 Detective Buddy Rogers speaking to the 2015 class of D.A.R.E. graduates at Bayou Vista Elementary School.